-- PJM will commit Synchronized and Non-Synchronized Reserve simultaneously in real-time via the joint optimization of energy and reserve. - Non-Synchronized Reserve commitments will be telemetered to each committed generation resource via ICCP or other communication protocol. - Because the requirement for Synchronized Reserves is included within the Primary Reserve requirement, Non-Synchronized Reserves can only be used to meet the difference between the synchronized and primary reserve requirements if it is economic. - Both Synchronized Reserves and Non-Synchronized Reserves can be used to meet the difference between the Synchronized and Primary Reserve requirements.
-PJM will commit the most economic combination of both resources to simultaneously meet all energy and reserve requirements. - When calculating the 5-minute NSRMCP, the unit-specific opportunity cost for a generation resource that is not providing energy, because it is providing Non-Synchronized Reserves, is calculated as: - a) The product of: - The deviation of the value of the generation resource's output necessary to follow PJM dispatch instruction from the value of the generation resource's expected output level if it had been dispatched in economic merit order - The estimated real-time Locational Marginal Price (LMP) at the generation bus of the unit b) Minus:
+PJM will commit Synchronized and Non-Synchronized Reserve simultaneously in real-time via the joint optimization of energy and reserve.

+Non-Synchronized Reserve commitments will be telemetered to each committed generation resource via ICCP or other communication protocol.

+Because the requirement for Synchronized Reserves is included within the Primary Reserve requirement, Non-Synchronized Reserves can only be used to meet the difference between the synchronized and primary reserve requirements if it is economic.

+Both Synchronized Reserves and Non-Synchronized Reserves can be used to meet the difference between the Synchronized and Primary Reserve requirements.
+PJM will commit the most economic combination of both resources to simultaneously meet all energy and reserve requirements.

+When calculating the 5-minute NSRMCP, the unit-specific opportunity cost for a generation resource that is not providing energy, because it is providing Non-Synchronized Reserves, is calculated as:

+- The product of: - o The deviation of the value of the generation resource's output necessary to follow PJM dispatch instruction from the value of the generation resource's expected output level if it had been dispatched in economic merit order - o The estimated real-time Locational Marginal Price (LMP) at the generation bus of the unit - Minus: - o The applicable offer for energy from the generation resource

-- > The applicable offer for energy from the generation resource - If the real-time LMP at the generator bus is less than the generator's cost at its Economic Minimum then the generator has no opportunity cost.
+If the real-time LMP at the generator bus is less than the generator's cost at its Economic Minimum then the generator has no opportunity cost.